Course

 Learn the difference between Microprocessor and Microcontroller

-Following are an important application of Embedded system:
+Following are the important applications of Embedded system:

 Medical